INTERVIEW BY MARKO SYRJALA

 Metal-Rules.com: It seems that the ongoing trend in the States is that many 80’s bands/artists relocate to Las Vegas where they’re performing their old hits night after night, and they are in a way “acting” as themselves in the ’80s.
 What do you think about that?

 Rob Affuso: I don’t like it, but… Well, let me say this.
 If your band can play five nights in a row in Las Vegas and fill the theatre, you obviously have some impact on your career.
 And I think that it’s a great business opportunity for these musicians, you can play… A lot of us are now in our mid-40s and early 50s, some 60s and 65.
 So, being able to do that, staying in one place for a week, and having your family there, I think it’s a great opportunity, but I also think it’s an opportunity that’s been earned because of your past success.
 I don’t think if you did not have a big success in the past you can’t do that.

 Metal-Rules.com: KISS is doing Las Vegas next week.

 Rob Affuso: They will be fine.
 “Laughs”

-Metal-Rules.com: The last question… You already told us about your future plans but if you could choose where you would like to be in one year from now?
+Metal-Rules.com: The last question… You already told us about your plans, but could you choose where you would like to be in one year from now?

 Rob Affuso: One year from now I… I honestly will have a very good life.
-I am not extremely wealthy and I’m not poor, I’m very happy with my status.
-And to me that’s the key in life, is to finding where you can be comfortable in life.
-So, right now I’m very comfortable.
-I love the music I play, I have a great relationship.
-My business is fun, I love making my business more successful and bigger just like a rock band but different.
+I am not extremely wealthy, and I’m not poor; I’m very happy with my status.
+And to me, that’s the key in life, is to find where you can be comfortable in life.
+So, right now, I’m very comfortable.
+I love the music I play, and I have a great relationship.
+My business is fun.
+I love making my business more successful and bigger, just like a rock band but different.
 I hope to be doing just what I’m doing and maybe just coming back from a Skid Row tour.